bigtimebuddy/create-pixi3d-app/README.md

 # create-pixi3d-app

-Boilerplate project that uses Webpack, TypeScript and the latest PixiJS.
+Boilerplate project using Pixi3D, TypeScript and Webpack